 5+ Effective Fixes for Hard Drive Showing Wrong Capacity

-It's very common to be faced with similar disk problems such as SD card reporting the wrong size, USB drives getting incorrect size.
+It's very common to be faced with similar disk problems, such as SD card reporting the wrong size, and USB drives getting the incorrect size.
 If you are one of the victims of the hard drive showing the wrong capacity, you can deal with them with these effective solutions.
-Just read on, the content below will clear all your doubts.
+Just read on; the content below will clear all your doubts.

-What demonstrated below is a real story of a user telling his 1TB hard drive showing only 0.18TB of free space.
+What is demonstrated below is a real story of a user telling his 1TB hard drive, showing only 0.18TB of free space.

 "My WD external hard drive gets a strange problem.
-It's 1TB advertised, and I only use it as a backup hard drive.
+It's advertised as 1TB, and I only use it as a backup hard drive.
 But today, I surprisingly find that the free space is only 0.18TB.
 That's impossible because the used space can't be more than 200GB.
 What happened?
 Why is the hard drive showing the wrong free space?
 Can I restore the full size?
 And how?"

-Excluding that you have bought a fake hard drive from an unscrupulous merchant, there are several reasons Windows could display the wrong amount of available space.
-Like hidden files, formatting overhead, virus attack, recovery partitions occupancy, a hard drive issue, etc. In addition to what just mentioned, we list other common causes to help you understand why your (external) hard drive is showing the wrong capacity or free space.
+Excluding that you have bought a fake hard drive from an unscrupulous merchant, there are several reasons Windows could display the wrong amount of available space, like hidden files, formatting overhead, virus attacks, recovery partition occupancy, a hard drive issue, etc. In addition to what just mentioned, we list other common causes to help you understand why your (external) hard drive is showing the wrong capacity or free space.

 - The hard drive driver is out of date.
 In this case, the hard drive might show the wrong capacity in the Windows computer.